NBA Trade Deadline Blog: Toronto Raptors acquiring PJ Tucker, sending Davion Mitchell to Heat | TSN

 The NBA's trade deadline is set for 3 pm ET / 12 pm PT Thursday as even more star players could be on the move.

-After one of the most shocking deals in league history sent Luka Doncic to the Los Angeles Lakers in exchange for Anthony Davis, the trade market has remained hot these past few days.
+After one of the most shocking deals in league history sent Luka Doncic to the Los Angeles Lakers in exchange for Anthony Davis, the trade market has remained active as the deadline looms large.

 Jimmy Butler's trade saga with the Miami Heat has been put to rest, with the team shipping him off to the Golden State Warriors for Andrew Wiggins, Dennis Schroder, Kyle Anderson and a first-round pick in a complex four-team deal.

-The Toronto Raptors also made waves Wednesday, acquiring Brandon Ingram from the New Orleans Pelicans in exchange for Bruce Brown, Kelly Olynyk, a 2026 first-rounder and an unspecified second-round selection.
+The Toronto Raptors also made waves Wednesday, acquiring Brandon Ingram from the New Orleans Pelicans in exchange for Bruce Brown, Kelly Olynyk, a 2026 first-rounder and a 2031 second-round selection.

 You can keep up with all of the latest trades HERE on TSN.ca's NBA trade deadline blog.